Alfresco/tutorials/docs/contract-management/content-model.md

 <br />

-Click “Create” and make another one.
+Click “Create” and do another one.

 <br />